 I am instructed to inform you, Mr. Minister, that the Provisional Government of the Hawaiian Islands respectfully and unhesitatingly declines to entertain the proposition of the President of the United States that it should surrender its authority to the ex-Queen.

-This answer is made not only upon the grounds hereinbefore set forth, but upon whose commissions we hold, who our sense of duty and loyalty to the brave men whose commissions we hold, who have faithfully stood by us in the hour of trial, and whose will is the only earthly authority we recognize.
-We can not betray the sacred trust they have placed in our hands, a trust which represents the cause of Christian civilization in the interests of the whole people of these islands.
+ity to the ex-Queen.
+This answer is made not only upon the grounds hereinbefore set forth, but upon our sense of duty and loyalty to the brave men whose commissions we hold, who have faithfully stood by us in the hour of trial, and whose will is the only earthly anthority we recognize.
+We can not betray the sacred trnst they have placed in our hands, a trust which represents the cause of Christian civilization in the interests of the whole people of these islands.

 With assurances of the highest consideration,

-His Excellency ALBERT S. WILLIS, U. S. Envoy Extraordinary and Minister Plenipotentiary.
+His Excellency Albert S. Willis, U. S. Envoy Extraordinary and Minister Plenipotentiary.